NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-edit_mailcard.png

-The public image just uploaded will be able to recall it in the HTML editor of the mailcard with this button:
+Yuu can use the uploaded image inside the mailcard with this button:

 .. image:: _static/webtop-public_signature.png